ChrisEYin/sustain/_posts/2018-7-1-mythology.md

 >  Until Greek literature and art entered Italy the Romans felt no need for beautiful, poetic gods.
 They were a practical people and they did not care about “Violet-tressed Muses who inspire song,” or “Lyric Apollo making sweet melodies upon his golden lyre,” or anything of that sort.
 They wanted useful gods.

->  FOR the most part the immortal gods were of little use to human beings and often they were quite the reverse of useful: Zeus a dangerous lover for mortal maidens and completely incalculable in his use of the terrible thunderbolt; Ares the maker of war and a general pest;
+>  For the most part the immortal gods were of little use to human beings and often they were quite the reverse of useful: Zeus a dangerous lover for mortal maidens and completely incalculable in his use of the terrible thunderbolt; Ares the maker of war and a general pest;

 >  Beauty breathed about her and a lovely fragrance; light shone from her so that the great house was filled with brightness.
 She was Demeter, she told the awestruck women.
 They must build her a great temple near the town and so win back the favor of her heart.